globalbioticinteractions/jsonld-template-dataset/README.md

 3. Ensure that your README.rd contains a reference to ```http://globalbioticinteractions.org```.
 4. Edit the name of your repository and description to make it easy for others to understand what your data is about.

 After you do this, the data will be available through GloBI within a day or so.
+Note that GloBI is uses [this sparql query](https://github.com/jhpoelen/eol-globi-data/blob/master/eol-globi-data-sources/src/main/resources/org/eol/globi/data/find-jsonld-interactions.rq) to extact information from the repository.

 ## Data Format